-Professor Andy Shennan, Director of Tommy's Prematurity Research Centre at Imperial College London, says that these findings are reassuring for women who want to start try again soon after a loss.
+Professor Andy Shennan, Director of Tommy's Prematurity Research Centre, says that these findings are reassuring for women who want to start try again soon after a loss.

 ‘These findings are significant as it is contrary to the current practice and common belief that a couple should delay conception following a miscarriage.
 It is important that we always try to find the reasons for miscarriage as the advice may be different for different women.
 This is positive new information and women should be reassured that it's ok for them to become pregnant again soon after a miscarriage if they wish, following advice from their consultant.’

 Dr Bhattacharya and colleagues conducted a study in 2010 that found conceptions within 6 months of a miscarriage were less likely to result in another miscarriage or a subsequent preterm birth.

 Today the meta-analysis that supports their previous study was published in Human Reproductive Update.

 Dr Bhattacharya says there is now enough evidence to change World Health Organisations guidelines that state couples should wait.